bschuele/Bukkit-EasyScript-Teach/README.md

  - When a player uses the /script command it executes scripts that they have written by default
  - Add a command to unbind/ force reload scripts written by a specific player instead of the whole server
    - So that we don't interrupt someone
- - Associate console errors from EasyScript with the player that caused them / May be as simple as piping data to
+ - Associate console errors from EasyScript with the player that caused them
  - If all goes to plan this will be used with [node-spell-server][1]
- -

  [1]:https://github.com/jwulf/node-spell-server
 Scripting plugin for Bukkit